-In developing a Wellbeing Economy Action Plan, we will also tackle cost-of-living issues and explore long-term solutions to issues such as rising heating costs, how to deliver a just transition etc in the Cairngorms.
+In developing a Wellbeing Economy Action Plan, we will also tackle cost-ofliving issues and explore long-term solutions to issues such as rising heating costs, how to deliver a just transition etc in the Cairngorms.

-(OBJECTIVE Develop a wellbeing economy that delivers social justice in a healthy ecosystem, drawing on the special natural and cultural qualities of the Cairngorms.
-E TARGET • Develop Cairngorms Cornerstone Indicators and a Wellbeing Economy Action Plan by 2023.
-J. ACTIONS BY 2027 Develop Cairngorms Cornerstone Indicators for a wellbeing economy to track key social and economic data and trends.
-Develop and implement a Wellbeing Economy Action Plan with targeted support and development measures for key sectors.
-Support employers to gain accreditation for eg Disability Confident, Carer Positive and the Young Person's Guarantee (see People objective B10 - A Park for All).
-Heritage Horizons: Cairngorms 2030 programme (see page 12).
+Develop a wellbeing economy that delivers social justice in a healthy ecosystem, drawing on the special natural and cultural qualities of the Cairngorms.

+Develop Cairngorms Cornerstone Indicators and a Wellbeing Economy Action Plan by 2023.

+- Develop Cairngorms Cornerstone Indicators for a wellbeing economy to track key social and economic data and trends. - Develop and implement a Wellbeing Economy Action Plan with targeted support and development measures for key sectors. - Support employers to gain accreditation for eg Disability Confident, Carer Positive and the Young Person's Guarantee (see People objective B10 - A Park for All). - Heritage Horizons: Cairngorms 2030 programme.